Prologues — Included Free with Your Ticket

 Context & Conversations

 We program our plays in response to the world around us.
 The artists and administrators who bring each play to life spend a lot of time talking about what’s happening in our community and how it resonates with the themes in the production.
 We hope every piece we put on our stage is relevant to your everyday life, and allows you to see your world in a new way.

-In order to bring you into that dialogue, we will offer a conversation in the middle of the run of every show in a location that relates to the themes of the play, outside of Trinity Rep. Conversationalist-in-Residence Christina Bevilacqua will lead a panel discussion about each show.
+In order to bring you into that dialogue, we will offer a conversation in the middle of the run of most shows in a location that relates to the themes of the play, outside of Trinity Rep. Conversationalist-in-Residence Christina Bevilacqua will lead a panel discussion about each show.
 Discussions will begin at 7:00 pm and are free and open to the public.
-More details to come.